Insuring a high-performance sports car can be a costly affair – we look at how car insurance works for high-performance cars

 The cost and nature of repairs is also taken into account when insurance groups are calculated.
 It pays to do some research before you buy – if parts are pricey and hard to come by or repairs are likely to be slow and complicated, it may be worth considering a different car.

-You should also check to see if the car’s engine or other parts have been modified in any way as modifications can make insurance more expensive.
+You should also check to see if the car’s engine or other parts have been modified in any way as modifications can make performance car insurance more expensive.

 If you can resist the temptation, try to limit how much you drive the car too – the fewer miles you do the lower the risk potential for your insurer.

-Lastly, adding another driver to your policy can also help to bring down the price of insurance, especially if they’re experienced and have a clean, safe driving record.
+Lastly, adding another driver to your policy can also help to bring down the price of your performance car insurance, especially if they’re experienced and have a clean, safe driving record.